-We have seen this play out in the extreme weather events that have wrought havoc across New England and the nation over the last decade or longer.
+Extreme weather events have wrought havoc across New England and the nation over the last decade or longer.
 Record-breaking events will always occur, but the time between these events should increase.
-Under climate change, records are getting broken in record time!
+As climate change occurs, records are getting broken in record time!

 There are three truths that climate science tells us about what we can expect from climate change: